 - Break down a large project into minor tasks and pay for them periodically.

 - Stay informed about your costs by requesting reports and comprehensive billings.

 - Request other members of your family to help you meet the costs.

 Due to the nature of transcription and potential human error I cannot guarantee the information presented is 100% accurate.
-Every effort was made to ensure the quality of material presented.
-For this reason, every family tree research project is vulnerable to the occasional inaccuracy.
+Every effort was made to ensure the quality of the material presented.
+For this reason, every family tree research project is vulnerable to occasional inaccuracy.
 I make every reasonable effort to verify the findings of my research.

 The information I provide is accurate to the best of my knowledge.
 However, because every individual’s family history is unique, it is not possible to guarantee results or that a certain sum of money will provide you with a certain number of new ancestors or documents.
-This is true for the simple reason that it will never be known exactly what historical records hold for your family until time is spent researching and studying the records.
+This is true for the simple reason that it will never be known exactly what historical records hold for your family until the time is spent researching and studying the records.